JazmineMT/ContentGuide/02-voice-and-tone.md

 <br/>

-If a customer reaching out to us is facing an integration problem, they are likely stressed.
+If the customer reaching out to us is facing an integration problem, they are likely stressed.
 They are probably looking for a fast and easy-to-understand solution - so being direct and concise is best here.
-However, if a customer is reading through documentation or comes to us after shipping their app, we can choose to be more friendly and use exclamation points!
+However, if the customer is reading through documentation or comes to us after shipping their app, we can choose to be more friendly and use exclamation points!

 <br/>